Learning-Based vs Human-Derived Congestion Control: An In-Depth Experimental Study: Experimental Evaluation

 In this section, we focus on how efficiently the different CC approaches utilise the underlying network resources.
 We use the same experimental setup as in Section \ref{fairness_rtt}, but with four competing flows and experiment with two base RTT values ($20$ms and $200$ms).
 Flows are scheduled in $25$-second intervals, each lasting $100$ seconds.
 We measure aggregate goodput normalised by the capacity of the bottleneck, and average flow latency normalised by the path's base RTT.
 We also measure the retransmission rate as this affects network utilisation.
 In Figure \ref{fig:efficiency}, we plot mean values and $1$-$\sigma$ ellipses for the $25$ seconds all flows co-exist.

 When the base RTT is set to $20$ms, all CC schemes appear to perform well with flows capturing most of the available bandwidth.
-Exception to this is Orca, which performs a bit worse when the buffer capacity is set to $0.2\times$ the BDP.
+The exception to this is Orca, which performs a bit worse when the buffer capacity is set to $0.2\times$ the BDP.
 We have observed a large amount of retransmissions from Orca flows in this case, which we attribute to the shallow buffer and the highly aggressive sending rate incurred by Orca.
 Astraea also incurs retransmissions, but not as significantly as Orca does.
-When the buffer capacity is set to $200$ms, the situation is slightly different because the $4$ competing flows can be much slower to converge.
+When flows experience a $200$ms RTT, the situation is slightly different because the $4$ competing flows converge slower.
 Consequently, all CC schemes perform worse compared to the $20$ms setup; i.e., for each CC scheme, its star marker is below the triangle one.
 Vivace is affected the most, as shown in Figure \ref{fig:efficiency}, particularly when the buffer capacity is $0.2\times$ the BDP.
-As shown in Section \ref{responsiveness}, convergence for Vivace is very noisy with periods where flows severely under-perform.
+As shown in Section \ref{responsiveness}, convergence for Vivace is very noisy with periods where flows severely underperform.
 Previously, in Figure \ref{fig:cwnd_80_4}, we observed extensive periods of inactivity for Vivace with just $1$ flow running through a bottleneck with a base RTT value of $80$ms. Here, we have $4$ flows and the base RTT is $200$ms and therefore these periods of inactivity because of the reversal in the direction of Vivace's sending rate are much longer.
 We have confirmed this by looking at individual runs that we do not include here for brevity.
 Sage's goodput when the capacity is set to $0.2\times$ the BDP is affected by a substantial amount of retransmissions and we attribute that to the fact that it operates outside its training range.